 B vitamins: these are involved in breaking down oestrogen and clearing it from the liver.
 Vitamins B12, folate and B6 are also vital for keeping your homocysteine level down – DNA repair is largely done by methylation, and raised homocysteine levels are an excellent predictor for cancer.
 I recommend testing your homocysteine with a home-test kit.
 Having a low level is consistent with having a long and healthy lifespan.

 Salvestrols: Single cancer cells are continually forming in our bodies to some extent, but most are destroyed before they develop into malignant tumours.
 Salvestrols in the diet may be a mechanism by which this ongoing prevention of cancer occurs.
 You can read more in my Special Report: Salvestrols – a major breakthrough in cancer prevention.
 Since the Salvestrol concentration of foods varies enormously, getting higher amounts means taking supplements.
 I take an antioxidant formula every day that contains Salvestrols in the form of resveratrol, and also a vitamin C supplement containing black elderberry and bilberry extracts, both rich sources.

-In the last decade there has been so much positive research showing how to make yourself cancer-proof that I’ve completely rewritten Say No to Cancer, which is now more than double the size, and contains all the latest research on preventing and helping fight cancer.
+In the last decade there has been so much positive research showing how to make yourself cancer-proof that I’ve completely rewritten my book Say No to Cancer, which is now more than double the size, and contains all the latest research on preventing and helping fight cancer.